lbowes/vehicle-dynamics-simulation/README.md

 # A-Level-Computer-Science-NEA
-Non-exam assessment project for AQA A level computer science.
-Development took place between September 2017 and April 2018.
+Non-exam assessment project for AQA A level computer science, developed between September 2017 and April 2018.

-## Aims
+### Aims
 1. The main focus was getting the maximum number of marks possible for the A level.
 2. After this, the project was used to test and make improvements to an application framework library being developed.